gcc-robotics/robot-motion-planning-labs/_posts/2014-07-01-lab1-getting-started.md

 Terminal Commands
 --------------

-Before moving on, you need to learn how to use some of the terminal commands.
+Before moving on, you need to learn how to use some of the Terminal commands.
 We will only go over few and essential commands.

 * __pwd__: This command (print working directory) allows the user to know which